The Beekeeper (album): Music and lyrics

 The London Community Gospel Choir are featured prominently on tracks such as "Sweet the Sting" and "Witness".

 The opening track, "Parasol", takes inspiration from Georges Seurat's Seated Woman with a Parasol (Study for "La Grande Jatte").
 The song depicts a woman who is exiting a relationship with a controlling partner.
 She now has to confront herself and her experience to be able to recover from said relationship.
-"Sweet the Sting" is a primary example of the album's soul influence, enhanced by the prominent vocals of the London Community Gospel Choir and Amos' Hammond B-3 organ.
+"Sweet the Sting" is a primary example of the album's soul influence, enhanced by the prominent vocals of the London Community Gospel Choir and Amos's Hammond B-3 organ.
 Stevie Wonder's "Pastime Paradise" was a significant influence on the track.
 "The Power of Orange Knickers" features vocals from Irish singer-songwriter Damien Rice.
 The track was written as a response to frequent use of the word "terrorist" (particularly after the September 11 attacks) and to those who twist the term for their own personal or political gain.
 Amos wrote the lyrics with the intention of "undressing" the word and finding a more basic and universal definition for it.